CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2024-02-08-ubuntuhour.md

  * We have 4 desktop computers ready for donation.

 **Discussion:**
- * Discussed the the Kiosk Project that we are doing for the Warrior Healing Project and its eventual positioning of 10-12 computers through out Cochise County, Arizona.
+ * Discussed the Kiosk Project that we are doing for the Warrior Healing Project and its eventual positioning of 10-12 computers throughout Cochise County, Arizona.
  * Discussed the advantages and disadvantages of Ubuntu Pro.
  * Discussed the presentations that are scheduled for the next couple of months.
  * Discussed the results of the mailing list update.
 Twenty non-responsive e-mail address have been dropped from the list.